hiteshvaidya/Introduction-to-CNN/README.md

 # Introduction-to-CNN
-A gentle introduction to convolutional neural networks and some more information about machine learning.
+A gentle introduction to convolutional neural networks and some more information about new techniques in computer vision.